Skip to main content

 A few production notes on this pattern.
 Store your API key in chrome.storage.local (retrieved once and cached in memory during the service worker session) — never hardcode it in the source.
 For streaming responses, you will need to use chrome.runtime.connect (long-lived port) instead of sendMessage to pipe tokens back to the popup as they arrive.
 We cover streaming in detail in our REST vs GraphQL APIs comparison when discussing streaming patterns.

-Chrome Extension vs Web App vs Desktop App vs Bookmarklet
+Chrome Extension vs Web App vs Desktop App vs Bookmarklet: Which Should You Choose?

 Before committing to the extension path, understand where it sits relative to alternative distribution approaches.
-The table below reflects Groovy Web's real-world observations across 200+ client projects.
+The table below reflects real-world observations across 200+ client projects.

 Dimension Chrome Extension Web App Desktop App Bookmarklet